Don-Darriel/Don-Darriels-IT-Projects-and-Solutions-Portfolio/README.md

   - *Testing and Validation*: Perform thorough testing and validation to ensure the HA solution meets business requirements and is functioning as expected.

 - **ITSM Cloud Project [2018/9]**
-  City of Pretoria/Tshwane Metropolitan Municipality (CoT): On-premise Private Cloud for an IT Service Management and Operations (SCSM/SCOM)solution.
+  City of Pretoria/Tshwane Metropolitan Municipality (CoT): On-premise Private Cloud for an IT Service Management and Operations (System Centre Service Manager - SCSM/ System Centre Operations Manager - SCOM)solution.

   - *Private Cloud Deployment*: Design and deploy an on-premise private cloud infrastructure for the ITSM solution.
   - *Implement SCSM*: Implement System Centre Service Manager to automate and streamline IT service management processes.